It can be difficult to stay positive during uncertain times these.

-During uncertain times, anxiety and fear work their way into our everyday life.
-We don’t know what to expect.
+During uncertain times in your life, anxiety and fear work their way into your everyday thoughts.
+You don’t know what to expect.
 The famous psychologist Albert Ellis tells us not to “awfulize or catastrophize.”
 Instead of always thinking the worst, focus on those things that you enjoy and have control over, no matter how small or trivial they may seem.
 I know that it is not as easy as it sounds.

-As we live thru these uncertain times, there are still simple everyday things in our lives that we can be thankful for.
+As bad as things may seem, there are still simple everyday things in our lives that we can be thankful for.

 As a neurologist, I have had many patients suffering from debilitating conditions, such as a stroke.
 They are unable to partake in some of the very things they loved the most.

 Their loss of independence is often accompanied with a sense of despair and even depression.
 It is at those times that I encourage patients to consider the things in their life they are thankful for and to try and focus on the concept of gratitude.

 Gratitude is defined as “the quality of being thankful,” and is marked by a readiness to show appreciation for those things for which we are thankful.
 People who are thankful and grateful tend to be more optimistic.
 You may find it difficult to be optimistic right at this moment, but it can go a long way in helping you feel better.

 So how can you nurture a sense of gratitude during difficult times?

 Starting a gratitude journal is easy and should serve as a daily reminder of all the positive things in your life.

 Each morning, write down three things you are grateful for.
 Many mornings it may be the same three: your spouse, your family and your friends.